modxcms/fred/docs/index.md

 Fred is a visual drag-and-drop **fr**ont-end **ed**itor for [MODX CMS](https://modx.com).
 It empowers ordinary people to create exceptional content without knowing how to code or learning complex interfaces.

-You can create content with Fred by merely dragging Elements from a sidebar and dropping them where wish for them to appear.
+You can create content with Fred by merely dragging Elements from a sidebar and dropping them where you wish for them to appear.
 Select the copy you wish to change or click an image you want to update, edit directly in your browser, and click a green checkmark to save the changes.

 ## What does Fred do for developers and site builders?